I blog tips for being more conflict competent

 I restarted work with a new appreciation for how being conflict competent helps me get through the tougher parts of life.
 As time passes, risks of cancer recurrence decrease and interest in working increases.
 My blog shifted from doing conflict management to writing about doing conflict management, and the joys of living without breasts, and, well, life and stuff.

-I’m editing my completed novel about a Conflict Manager.
-When it’s published, I’ll celebrate and share the news.
-As my focus changes, I decided to use my name as the URL for my website, rather than my company name.
+As my focus changed, I decided to use my name as the URL for my website, rather than my company name.
 It announces my new career path is writer as well as doer.

 Company: Conflict Competence